cdev-framework/cdev-website/content/docs/examples/staticsite.md

 # Connect a Static Frontend to the Static Site Resource
 {{<header_divider>}}
 Many websites are built using front-end libraries, frameworks and static site generators to improve performance, user experience, and reduce cost.
-Cdev can easily integrates these technologies with the `Static Site` resource to host your static front-end content.
+Cdev can easily integrate these technologies with the `Static Site` resource to host your static front-end content.

 {{<break 1>}}
 ## Sync React JS to the Static Site Resource